yberreby/dinov3-imagenet-1k-probes/README.md

 Sadly, only one ImageNet-1k (IN1k) linear classification probe was released: the one for the 7B model.

-**Here, we release pretrained linear probes for some of the smaller DINOv3 ViT models.**
+**Here, we release pretrained linear probes for the smaller DINOv3 ViT models.**
 They can be used directly with Meta's official checkpoints.

 As in the original DINOv3 paper, we used **512x512 inputs** (1024 input tokens),